hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 ## 3. Previewing Queries and JDBC Parameters

-Once the query is prepared -- as shown in the previous example -- the final query and its actual JDBC parameters can be viewed before being executed using `PreparedQuery.getPreview()` as in:
+Once the query is prepared &mdash; as shown in the previous example &mdash; the final query and its actual JDBC parameters can be viewed before being executed using `PreparedQuery.getPreview()` as in:

 ```java
   PreparedModificationQuery p = q.prepare(params);